UWPCE-PythonCert/PythonCertDevel/source/references/learning.rst

   (http://chimera.labs.oreilly.com/books/1230000000393):
   The Python Cookbook provides practical solutions to various programming tasks, along with excellent explanations of how they work.
 Written by David Beazley -- Python author and instructor extraordinaire.
 Also available fully online: (http://chimera.labs.oreilly.com/books/1230000000393/index.html)

+* **Fluent Python**
+  (http://shop.oreilly.com/product/0636920032519.do): Fluent Python is an excellent deeper dive into the inner workings of   Python.
+Written for folks that already understand the basics of Python, it goes provides explainations of the more advanced topics in Python.
+If we were going to use a textbook for an advanced Python class, this would be it.

 Evaluating Your Options
 -----------------------------